The Legend of Zelda: A Link to the Past (1991) – 4NG Premium Game Page | 4NERDS

 2002

-GBA REVIVAL
+GBA revival

 A Link to the Past returns on Game Boy Advance alongside Four Swords, introducing the game to a new handheld generation.